 “Oh, she just gave birth to some calves,” the woman said.

-“Where are the calves?” one of us asked.
+“Where are they?” one of us asked.

 “One of them is on the field with her somewhere,” she replied.